Psychotherapy Practice for Adults

 Reviewing progress

-Our end goal of is for you to be able to be your own therapist and to be able to stand on your feet alone with out my guidance.
+Our end goal is for you to be able to be your own therapist and to be able to stand on your feet alone with out my guidance.
 Once we notice that you feel better, or that you have the tools to now handle the difficulties of life, then we will review our progress, celebrate our success and give you more tools to prevent relapsing.

 What does evidence-based mean?